RESEARCH SPOTLIGHT

 Report Summary

-A new report from the Burke Foundation in partnership with the New Jersey Health Care Quality Institute provides an in-depth look at the practice of midwifery in our state, with suggestions on how to better use these trained professionals to reduce disparities in maternal health.
+A 2022 report from the Burke Foundation in partnership with the New Jersey Health Care Quality Institute provides an in-depth look at the practice of midwifery in our state, with suggestions on how to better use these trained professionals to reduce disparities in maternal health.
 This report is meant as a starting point to advance the midwifery profession in New Jersey and increase public awareness of their services.

 Midwives are licensed, credentialed, and independent primary healthcare providers who specialize in supporting healthy pregnant women during the perinatal period, labor, and delivery.
 They provide a full range of primary care for women.
 The midwifery model of care is associated with better maternal and infant health outcomes — such as increased rates of breastfeeding, decreased maternal mortality and morbidity rates, and fewer high-risk medical interventions.
 Yet, despite centuries of midwifery practice – especially in communities of color – fewer than 10% of New Jersey births in 2019 were attended by midwives.